Dorrigo Steam Railway and Museum: History

 However, before operations could begin, a faction within the museum's membership commenced legal action over the ownership of the collection and the line fell back into a state of disrepair.
 The dispute was finally resolved in February 1999 with the Glenreagh to Ulong section of the line sold to the Glenreagh Mountain Railway and the Ulong to Dorrigo section sold to the Dorrigo Steam Railway & Museum.
-By 2017, it had the largest collection in the world with 75 locomotives, 19 railmotors and 280 carriages and wagons.
+By 2017, it had the largest private collection in the southern hemisphere with 75 locomotives, 19 railmotors and 280 carriages and wagons.